Find Your Perfect School

-A large portion of these professions have one thing in common–an element of social engagement and value.
-In other words, liberal arts graduates seem to excel in careers where they can leverage a love of people, however this is also noticeably balanced in counterintuitive positions of accounting and auditing–which demonstrates the flexibility of the education.
+Many of these professions have one thing in common–an element of social engagement and value.
+In other words, liberal arts graduates seem to excel in careers where they can leverage a love of people; however, this is also noticeably balanced in counterintuitive positions of accounting and auditing–which demonstrates the flexibility of the education.

 Liberal Arts Education and Career Trajectory

-This points to a high level of mastery in liberal arts professions, which contributes to the reason why employers are becoming more and more keen on hiring liberal arts graduates.
+This points to a high level of mastery in liberal arts professions, which contributes to the reason why employers are becoming keener and keener on hiring liberal arts graduates.
 Similarly, earning a liberal arts graduate degree is an excellent method for improving salary potential–even for those who might not have previously held a liberal arts degree.

 Making the Most of a Liberal Arts Degree

-Conversations about the value of a liberal arts degree are misguided if they do not ultimately arrive at discussion of how to actualize–and more importantly–how to maximize this value.
-As mentioned above the most important aspect of maximizing the value of a liberal arts education is compensating for its inherent weaknesses.
+Conversations about the value of a liberal arts degree are misguided if they do not ultimately arrive at a discussion of how to actualize–and, more importantly–how to maximize this value.
+As mentioned above, the most important aspect of maximizing the value of a liberal arts education is compensating for its inherent weaknesses.

-Specifically, this refers to the notion that liberal arts education facilitates a freedom of thought and inquiry which can often lead to a lack of focus in students.
+Specifically, this refers to the notion that liberal arts education facilitates freedom of thought and inquiry, which can often lead to a lack of focus in students.
 Thus to compensate for this, it is important for students to demonstrate their chosen area of expertise and professional focus wherever possible.

 So here are some key methods for doing just that: